 Example 3

-The conclusion of our AJVR study was that “experience can overcome the deficiencies of the phased-array probe”; however, I disagreed with our conclusion and our FASTVet recommendation would be to maximum Vet BLUE® success and use a convex probe that is effective for not only Vet BLUE® but for all of the Global FAST® examination.
-The linear probe is also acceptable and provides outstanding detail of the lung surface, but cannot be used for the entire Global FAST® examination and is better left for a radiologist’s evaluation if and when needed, than a sonographers performing Vet BLUE® as a screening test.
-This same mindset is the consensus in human point-of-care ultrasound as well.
+The conclusion of our AJVR study was that “experience can overcome the deficiencies of the phased-array probe”; however, I am not so confident with this conclusions by my co-authors and our FASTVet recommendation would be to maximum Vet BLUE® success and use a microconvex probe that is effective for not only Vet BLUE® but for all of the Global FAST® examination.
+The linear probe is also acceptable and provides outstanding detail of the lung surface, but cannot be used for the entire Global FAST® examination and is better left for a radiologist’s evaluation if and when needed, rather than a sonographer performing Vet BLUE® as a screening test.
+This same mindset is the consensus in human point-of-care ultrasound.

 Send any comments regarding this FASTVet Awesome Blog to Dr. Greg Lisciandro, DVM, DABVP, DACVECC at LearnGlobalFAST@gmail.com.
 Become a FASTVet Premium Member and use our any resources to continue your learning!